McMahonLab/North_Temperate_Lakes-Microbial_Observatory/README.txt

 https://mcmahonlab.wisc.edu
 https://github.com/McMahonLab

-Copyright(c) 2015, Katherine D. McMahon
+Copyright(c) 2016, Katherine D. McMahon
 All rights reserved
-Last updated Feb 18, 2016

-If you use this data or the package OTUtable in your research, please cite:
+Feel free to download and use the data and code in this repo for non-commerical purposes.
+If you publish your analysis, please cite:
 Linz A., Crary B., Shade A., Herren C.M., Owens S., Gilbert J.A., Knight R., McMahon K.D.
 "Seasonal mixing as a barrier to the development of stable bacterial communities in bog lakes."
 Manuscript in prep, Feb 18 2016.

+Last updated Feb 18, 2016

 HOW TO USE THIS REPO
 --------------------